 You have the opportunity to take the exam three times.
 We encourage you to review the content prior to doing so.

 I am certified through NGWA’s Voluntary Certification Program.
 Can I obtain continuing education points for taking NGWA on-demand courses?

 Yes.
 If you are currently enrolled through the NGWA Voluntary Certification Program, you can obtain continuing education points or professional development credits for attending (or presenting) a learning center course.
 Submit the appropriate documentation to the certification coordinator for proper credit.

 Can I take the course using my smartphone or tablet?

 Content can be purchased and accessed on a smartphone or tablet, though for the best experience we recommend that users use PCs or Macs as the course material is not properly formatted for smartphones or tablets at this time.
-Most of our courses support most browsers, such as Internet Explorer, Firefox, and Chrome.
+Most of our courses support most browsers, such as Chrome and Firefox.

 How can I get a refund if I change my mind about a course?